fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Help my job is making me obsolete!
+What can I do if my company doesn't use modern technology?

 > How do we prevent computer related injuries?

 > How do I convince people to use software instead of manual processes?